ricky151192/SVMCBO/README.md

 [4] Perego, R., Candelieri A., Archetti F., \& Pau D. AutoTinyML for microcontrollers: dealing with black-box deployability.
 IEEE Transactions on Neural Networks and Learning Systems (2020).
 (Under review)

-\* A modified version of SVM-CBO is implemented to support HPO task on Keras Deep Neural Networks.
+\* A modified version of SVM-CBO is implemented to support HPO task on Keras Convolutional Neural Networks.